House of Fun: Music video

 A substantial portion of the music video was filmed at the Pleasure Beach in Great Yarmouth, with parts of the video featuring the band on the Roller Coaster.
 This was filmed on 7 March 1982.
-The video begins with Suggs dressed as a boy entering the shop with Lee Thompson and Chas Smash behind him, playing the saxophone and trumpet respectively.
+The video begins with Suggs dressed as a boy entering the chemist's shop with Lee Thompson and Chas Smash behind him, playing the saxophone and trumpet respectively.
 On entering the shop, Suggs acts out the lyrics of the song, as a 16-year-old boy awkwardly attempting to purchase condoms, without much success.
 Suddenly, on the first chorus, three of the band members enter the shop, dressed in gowns and wearing sunglasses and silly headgear (much like Monty Python-esque Pepperpots), and perform a simple, rhythmic yet comedic tongue-in-cheek stepping-dance routine, supposedly acting as dancing pepperpots hired with the Pleasure Beach attraction "Fun House".

-The band are later seen in a barbershop, before the finale of the song is sung on the roller coaster at the aforementioned funfair.
+The band are later seen in a barber's shop, before the finale of the song is sung on the roller coaster at the aforementioned funfair.
 The film closes with the band on board an infinite roller coaster loop as the chorus fades.

 Despite the fact that "House of Fun" was not released in the US, the music video was shown on the newly launched MTV.
 Due to this, the music video, along with others such as "It Must Be Love" and "Cardiac Arrest", helped set the stage in the US for Madness' future song "Our House", which was their biggest stateside hit by far, peaking at number 7 in July 1983.

 Compilation appearances

 As well as the song's single release, it has featured on various compilation albums released by Madness.
 It was initially included on Complete Madness which was released on 23 April 1982, prior to the release of the single itself.
 This album also hit number 1 in the UK at the time of the single's release, meaning Madness were at the top of both the single and album charts.
 The song was then included on the 1992 compilation Divine Madness, which was later reissued as The Heavy Heavy Hits.
 The song was further included on The Business and It's...
 Madness.
 It featured in the Our House musical, which was based on the band's songs, and as such appears on the accompanying soundtrack, Our House.
 Furthermore, it was part of the US releases Madness and Ultimate Collection.
 In addition to these releases, the song also features on several "Best of the 80s" albums.

 The original single contained a 10-second coda featuring music from a fairground.
-However, subsequent releases of the song removed this ending with the track fading to a conclusion instead.
+However, the version on the Complete Madness compilation as well as subsequent releases of the song removed this ending with the track fading to a conclusion instead.
 It wasn't until 2010 that the original 7" version was reissued; it was included on the second disc of the re-release of the band's 1982 album The Rise & Fall.
 This is also the version used on the A Guided Tour of Madness compilation.